 Where: Sid Richardson Scout Ranch Bridgeport, TX 76426

-Family Camping: You are welcome to arrive and leave the day of the event or camp on Friday and/or Saturday night.
+Family Camping: You are welcome to arrive and leave the day of the event or camp on Friday and/or Saturday night depending on the arrival time you register for.
 All camping families need to bring their own gear, food, and cooking equipment.
 The Pack will not be preparing a community meal due to COVID restrictions so please arrange to bring or prepare your own meals.
 Weather could potentially be very cold, so be prepared with extra sleeping bags and blankets.

-Here are additional details of the orienteering event:
+The format will be similar to 2021, Here are additional details of the orienteering event from last year:

 Cub-O is a team event